 Costochondritis is the inflammation of the cartilage that attaches the ribs to the sternum.
-Other cartilages might be affected, on both sides, but it is more common that the damage is only on one side.
+Other cartilages might be affected on both sides, but it is more common that the damage is only on one side.
 The condition commonly affects the cartilages on the upper ribs.
 Its symptoms are often related to that of Tietze syndrome.

 Symptoms of Costochondritis

 There is no swelling in costochondritis.
 Pain may range from mild to severe.
 In mild cases, the chest may only feel tender when touched and pain is felt when pressure is applied to the chest area.
-In severe cases, shooting pains could be felt that may extend down the limbs and there is agonizing pain felt in the chest, which interferes with your activities.
-Despite taking pain killers, pain doesn't seem to go away.
+In severe cases, shooting pains could be felt that may extend down the limbs, and there is agonizing pain felt in the chest, which interferes with your activities.
+Despite taking painkillers, pain doesn't seem to go away.
 It may last for a few days to weeks before pain completely goes away, and some cases may require further treatment in addition to taking pain relievers.

 Tietze syndrome is the inflammation of the costochondral cartilages of the upper frontal area of the chest, with swelling of the joint.

 Both Tietze syndrome and costochondritis are characterized by localized pain and tenderness of the frontal area of the chest.
 However, Tietze syndrome may also result in the swelling of the ribs and cartilage near the sternum.
-There are redness and tenderness on the area, as well as feelings of warmth.
+There are redness and tenderness in the area, as well as feelings of warmth.
 The localized swelling is Tietze's most distinguishing symptom.